Hosting Christmas Lunch

 Arrange your decorated jars in a row or group them in a circle to create a table centrepiece, or set individual jars at each setting for that personal touch.

-5. Ease Up on Alcohol
+5. Ease Up On Alcohol

 Alcohol is one of the priciest things on a Christmas grocery list.
 Even though it’s considered an essential part of the festivities, it can easily push out your budget.
 Planning ahead helps and look out for discounted cases and specials.

 Be inventive and see what you can conjure up with mixed drinks such as Summer-inspired punches and sangria.
 Everyone loves a simple yet refreshing cocktail on a warm Christmas day.
 You could also request for your guests to BYO.
 Most people whom I know turn up to a lunch or dinner party with a bottle or two, or a 6-pack in tow even though they weren’t asked to.
 It’s thoughtfulness that I’m always delighted by!
+So there you go!
+My top 5 tips to how you can host a fabulous budget friendly Christmas lunch that’s set to bring on a delightfully festive celebration without worry or stress.
+I wouldn’t ask for anything else.
+Eat, drink and be merry with the people whom you love.

 From my family to yours, have a safe and wondrous Christmas.